mhosseinhariri/mhosseinhariri/README.md

 ## About Me:

-I'm a B.Eng in Computer Science and a Master's student in AI and Robotics, also an Open Source enthusiast.<br>
+I hold a B.Eng in Computer Science and am currently pursuing a Master's degree in AI and Robotics.
+I am also an Open Source enthusiast.<br>
 You can find more about me at [M.Hossein.Hariri](https://instagram.com/M.Hossein.Hariri).<br><br>
 ![](/github-banner.jpg)<br>
-I love writing code and learning new features.
+I am passionate about coding and continuously learning new technologies.

 💻 My Skills:

-- C# Language Programming
+- C# Programming
-- Python Programming Language
+- Python Programming

 🔗 Let's Connect: